 The most important Carnival samba parade in the country takes place every year in Rio’s Sambadrome.
 This event has always been the landmark of the Brazilian Carnival.
 Broadcasted live by TV networks all over the country, it is one of the main reasons why these celebrations became globally known.
 In 2018, foreign attendees outnumbered Brazilians in the parade’s audience, accounting for more than half of tickets sold.
 Tourists from neighboring South American countries like Chile and Argentina represented over one fifth of the total number of attendees.

 Belo Horizonte, the capital of the state of Minas Gerais, once a destination for those attempting to escape Carnival in the overcrowded Rio and Salvador, has experienced a rise in popularity over the past few years.
-This city’s hotel occupancy rates reached 70 percent during the 2019 Carnival season and is expected to keep increasing.
+This city’s hotel occupancy rates reached 70 percent during the 2019 Carnival season, and they were expected to keep increasing.
 This is believed to be associated with the high number of street parade blocks set to perform, a quantity comparable to those in Rio de Janeiro and São Paulo, considering Belo Horizonte’s significantly lower population.